 Quarter beef - 2 to 3 Cubic feet

 Highland cattle are slow maturing, making their meat flavorful and succulent.
 Our herd is raised on wide open pastures of mixed native grasses, clover and fescue.
 Free flowing streams provide their water.
 They are all pasture grazed, and harvested humanely only after two years of age to allow for full flavor development.

 The common claim for pasture grazed compared to grain-fed beef is that pasture grazed is leaner.
 That is not always the case.
 The real difference is that because a pasture grazed cow has a more active life, there is true muscle integrity in the meat.
 This does not mean that pasture grazed steaks are less tender; on the contrary, worked more gently, pasture grazed beef is wonderfully tender.

 When cooking, the goal is to achieve a delicious sear that creates a pleasant light crust on the exterior, and then allow it to finish cooking at a much lower temperature, thus allowing the naturally occurring sugars to caramelize on the surface while protecting those muscle fibers from contracting too quickly.
 Tough pasture grazed steak results from over exposure to high heat.

-We like to recommend "Pure Beef : An essential guide to Artisan Meat with Recipes for every Cut" by Lynne Curry, and provide a copy with each beef order.
+We like to recommend "Pure Beef : An essential guide to Artisan Meat with Recipes for every Cut" by Lynne Curry, and provide a copy with each whole or half carcass.
 Ms. Curry covers the differences in cooking superb grass feed beef, and has recipes for all the different cuts common in half and quarter shares.
 She also includes much information about current beef practices and health impacts of meat consumption.